cnie0017/SQLZOO_exercise/README.md

 # SQLZOO_exercise
-My solutions to the practice problems available on sqlzoo.net
+My solutions to the practice problems available on sqlzoo.net.
+May not be the optimal ones but they should work!